 Outcome Measure

 The primary outcome measure analyzed for this study was PCSS (Lovell et al., 2006; Schatz et al., 2006) severity ratings obtained at the time of ImPACT post-injury testing.
+Only the results from post-injury tests was included in the analysis to specifically evaluate change in symptom trajectory post-concussion.
 The PCSS is a 22-item, formal questionnaire designed to quantify the severity of post-concussion symptoms where individual symptoms are rated 0 (no symptoms) to 6 (severe symptoms), and the total symptom severity score represents the sum of the 22 rated symptoms.
 The symptoms were then grouped into six concussion symptom clusters identified by Harmon et al. (2019) and Lumba-Brown et al. (2019).
 The six symptom clusters included: (a) headache-migraine symptoms, (b) cognitive symptoms, (c) anxiety-mood symptoms, (d) ocular-motor symptoms, (e) vestibular symptoms, and (f) sleep symptoms.
 Table 3 displays the individual symptoms from the PCSS that correspond to the six symptom clusters as well as the maximum severity ratings for each symptom cluster.

 Insert Table 3 Here